 Spinal Cord Stimulators

 The science behind spinal cord stimulation has progressed rapidly over the past 30 years, and this procedure is now widely accepted as a treatment for many different types of pain syndromes.
-Some conditions that can be treated with this technology include failed back surgery, arthritic spinal pain, pinched nerves, spinal stenosis, RSD (Reflex Sympathetic Dystrophy), peripheral vascular disease (poor circulation), and pain from chronic nerve damage.
+Some conditions that can be treated with this technology include failed back surgery, arthritic spinal pain, pinched nerves, spinal stenosis, CRPS (Complex Regional Pain Syndrome), peripheral vascular disease, and pain from chronic nerve damage.

 DRG (Dorsal Root Ganglion) Stimulation is a related technology which is also performed by Pioneer physicians.
 In consultation, we can help determine whether either of these modalities are appropriate for your condition and which would be more effective.